libreobjet/open-guide/en/distribution.md

 > John Lowry Dobson (September 14, 1915 – January 15, 2014) was an amateur astronomer and is best known for the Dobsonian telescope, a portable, low-cost Newtonian reflector telescope.
 −[Wikipedia](https://en.wikipedia.org/wiki/John_Dobson_%28amateur_astronomer%29 )

-The dobsonian telescope is a telescope designed for amateur astronomy.
+The Dobsonian telescope is a telescope designed for amateur astronomy.
 It was created in 1950 by the amateur astronomer John Dobson and we could say that it is an open source object, although the terms open source and the open source licenses did not exist at all at that time.
 It is easily buildable at home using cheap and common materials, and its construction does not require any special ability.
 Even if there is commercial models available, they are usually modified and customized by their users.
 These facts encourage the constant refining of the design of the telescope every time it is built.

 ### The Liberator